 My name is Tavar Zawacki and I live in Berlin, Germany.
 I was born in the Foothills of Northern California in 1981 from two creative hippie parents ( hence my unique name, Tavar ).
 I was encouraged by both parents at a very young age to express myself through art, and music.
-When I was 13 years old I was introduced to skateboarding, and graffiti.
-As a teenager I spent my time after school skateboarding, and painting graffiti on freight trains.
+When I was 13 years old I was introduced to skateboarding and graffiti.
+As a teenager, I spent my time after school skateboarding and painting graffiti on freight trains.
 I was magnetized towards skateboarding, and graffiti because they were both D.I.Y.
 (Do It Yourself) ways of expressing myself.
-I graduated High School with average grades, but I wasn’t interested in attending college, I was more interested to start traveling the world and experience different cultures, while painting during the entire journey.
+I graduated High School with average grades, but I wasn’t interested in attending college, I was more interested to start traveling the world and experience different cultures while painting during the entire journey.

-When I was 19 years old, I bought a one way plane flight to Paris, France.
-I’d never been to Europe before, and didn’t know anyone there, but I wasn’t letting that stop my dreams.
+When I was 19 years old, I bought a one-way plane flight to Paris, France.
+I’d never been to Europe before and didn’t know anyone there, but I wasn’t letting that stop my dreams.
 I took with me a backpack of art supplies, all the money in my bank account ($1,500 dollars), and a 'rise above my fears’ approach for starting my art career.
-ABOVE was my graffiti moniker, and in 2001 I decided to stop painting the traditional letter style graffiti of A-B-O-V-E, but to instead create an universally recognized icon that represented the optimistic and powerful message to RISE ABOVE.
+ABOVE was my graffiti moniker, and in 2001 I decided to stop painting the traditional letter style graffiti of A-B-O-V-E, but to instead create a universally recognized icon that represented the optimistic and powerful message to RISE ABOVE.
 I started this transition in 2001, and at the birth stages of what is now known as Street Art.
 The arrow icon I painted was representational of the powerful mentality to ‘Rise Above’ fears, challenges, and anything holding you back from your goals.
-I'm a self taught artist having gained my knowledge through the trials and errors of my creative process.
+I'm a self-taught artist having gained my knowledge through the trials and errors of my creative process.
 For me, I find it attractive to see other artists that bring their raw, unaltered, and natural spirit into their practice.
 I gained my education, and value system from having met new people from a multitude of different cultures, beliefs, and communities.
 I have lived in a variety of different countries that I credit for being my largest sources of inspiration.
 For 15 years I lived a nomadic lifestyle, having painted in many countries around the world, yet I've still (at time of writing this) never been to Texas!

 The summer of 2014, I moved to Berlin to focus on building a new permanent foundation in Germany.
 My interests had shifted from traveling the world, and painting in the street, to developing, and refining my indoor studio practice.
 I call this my ‘introspective downtime’, because for the first time in my adult life I was not traveling, or moving from one place to another.
 During the three years that followed, I focused my attention inwards, observing issues that lived deep inside myself.
-With a lot of brutal honesty, and conviction for growth, I was able to take inventory of what no longer served me in my life.
-I initiated the process of cutting off the dead weight, and making space for new growth.
+With a lot of brutal honesty and conviction for growth, I was able to take inventory of what no longer served me in my life.
+I initiated the process of cutting off the dead weight and making space for new growth.
 My self imposed shadow of anonymity was isolating me from the rest of the world, while my artist name, ABOVE would always be synonymous with the arrow symbol I created.
-I wanted change, so I took action.
+I wanted to change, so I took action.

 In January 2017, I decided to step out of my self imposed shadow of anonymity, and start creating, and signing artworks with my real birth name - allowing more freedom of creative exploration.
 My decision suddenly liberated me, as well as opened up creative ideas to a seemingly unlimited expansion of new opportunities.
 I see a new foundation to expand upon, free of any artistic restrictions.
 I look forward to sharing with you these new artworks now, and in the years to follow.
 Everything is Possible!